-For the purposes of discussion, let us say that the distance from the center of a particle is divided into two regions, from r=0 to roughly the size of a large molecule (called 'subatomic'), and that beyond the subatomic region (called 'classical').
+For the purposes of discussion, let us say that the distance from the center of a particle is divided into three regions, from r=0 to roughly the size of a large molecule (called 'subatomic'), from the subatomic region into reasonable classical distances ('classical') and from this limit to infinity ('astronomical').

-It will be interesting to see whether or not the field potentials can not be specified, at subatomic distances, to explain the Strong and Weak forces of conventional wisdom.
+It will be interesting to see whether or not the field potentials can not be specified (at subatomic distances) to explain the Strong and Weak forces of conventional wisdom.